celery/celery/docs/configuration.rst

 If you really want to configure advanced routing, this setting should be a list of :class:`kombu.Queue` objects the worker will consume from.

-Note that workers can be overriden this setting via the :option:`-Q <celery worker -Q>` option, or individual queues from this list (by name) can be excluded using the :option:`-X <celery worker -X>` option.
+Note that workers can be overridden this setting via the :option:`-Q <celery worker -Q>` option, or individual queues from this list (by name) can be excluded using the :option:`-X <celery worker -X>` option.